Bizzi

 Things businesses need to consider before deciding to apply IFRS

-4.3.
-Contents businesses need to gradually prepare
+Contents that businesses need to gradually prepare

 The amount of time and investment required to apply International Accounting Standards (IFRS) varies depending on the size of the business, the economic sector and the stage of development of the business.
 Ensuring efficiency instead of spreading investment requires considering and ensuring the level of investment (cost, time, human, material) in accordance with the needs and capabilities of each business.